 This page contains affiliate links.
 If you happen to purchase something through this link, I get a small commission.
 The price of the product to you does not increase but I get a small percentage to help keep this site alive.

 Okay, do you want the long story or the short one?
-The short story is that SBI or Site build It is the provider I use for my website.
+The short story is that SBI or Solo Build It is the provider I use for my website.
 I pay them (either monthly or annually – I fluctuate) and they take care of my needs.

 They deal with my domain name membership, hosting, I even get a built in email service and an autoresponder as long as my list is less than 5000 subscribers.
 That’s the short story.